dbjorkholm/FORGOTTENSERVER-ORTS/README.md

 ```
 If you want to contribute by sending pull request, here is some tips.
-Try to use metatables on your script.
+Try to use metatables in your script.
 Ex.
 function metaExample(cid)
 	local player = Player(cid)
 	if player ~= nil then